Meeting MFT security, reliability and compliance requirements with JSCAPE

 For more information, you may read these posts:

-If you have no need of, can’t afford, or simply prefer not to deploy a JSCAPE MFT cluster but still want to achieve an acceptable level of high availability, you can deploy JSCAPE MFT in an active-passive HA configuration instead.
-In this configuration, one JSCAPE MFT instance actively processes file transfer tasks while another instance serves as a backup.
-In case the active instance fails (e.g. due to a physical server crash, power outage, network disconnection, etc.), the passive instance can immediately take its place, thereby minimizing downtime.
+If you have no need for, can’t afford or simply prefer not to deploy a JSCAPE cluster but still want to achieve an acceptable level of high availability, you can deploy JSCAPE in an active-passive HA configuration instead.
+In this configuration, one JSCAPE instance actively processes file transfer tasks while another instance serves as a backup.
+In case the active instance fails (e.g., due to a physical server crash, power outage, network disconnection, etc.), the passive instance can immediately take its place, thereby minimizing downtime.

 Here are a few specific examples that demonstrate how JSCAPE MFT can help you achieve regulatory compliance.